top of page

 Flex PCB processing: Roll to Roll and Sheet by Sheet

-Flexible printed circuit use the same process and similar equipment conditions as rigid PCB.
-In terms of processing, there are sheet-by-sheet processing: Sheet by Sheet, which is similar to the intermittent step-by-step processing of rigid PCBs, or roll-to-roll processing, which is the continuous processing of a roll of substrate.
+Flexible printed circuits use the same process and equipment conditions as rigid PCBs.
+In terms of processing, there is sheet-by-sheet processing: Sheet by Sheet, which is similar to the intermittent step-by-step processing of rigid PCBs, or roll-to-roll processing, which is the continuous processing of a roll of substrate.
 These two processes have their own advantages and disadvantages and are suitable for different production needs and product types.

 flex pcb processing R2R( roll to roll)

-What is Roll to Roll (R2R) of Flex PCB processing?
+What is Roll to Roll of Flex PCB processing?

-Roll-to-roll technology is a method of manufacturing whereby a flexible substrate roll material is continuously fed from one roll onto another.
-This allows for the embedding, coating, printing or laminating of various applications.
-It is especially useful in industries that need to produce large quantities of flexible materials such as flexible circuit boards, flexible solar panels and wearable devices.
+Roll-to-roll (R2R) technology is a method of manufacturing whereby a flexible substrate roll material is continuously fed from one roll onto another.
+This allows for the embedding, coating, printing, or laminating of various applications.
+It is especially useful in industries that need to produce large quantities of flexible materials such as flexible PCB sheets, flexible solar panels, and wearable devices.
 R2R is the fastest and most cost-effective way to produce large-area flexible electronics.

 Process flow: